dfkaye/where.js/README.md

       expect(results.passing.length).toBe(1);

+which is good enough for now.

 ### line comments

-Line comments inside the multi-line comment are not removed in CoffeeScript, so
+Line comments inside the multi-line comment are not removed by the CoffeeScript compiler, but `where()` will parse for this situation.

-this:
+In other words, this Coffeescript:

       where ->
         """